Benchling’s Warehouse Tables come in 2 types:

-The default view of result tables only contains result rows that are not archived, are reviewed, and are not invalid (via the Cell-Level Validation feature).
+The default view of result tables only contains result rows that are not archived, whose entries are reviewed, and are not invalid (via the Cell-Level Validation feature).
 Note the default view is a Postgres view over the raw table.

 The default view of